+Teens born at the turn of the millennium are unlikely to have known 'dial-up' internet and are the first generation to benefit from broadband and digital communications while growing up.
 Youth Advice - Internet Privacy and Personal Data.
 Welcome to the Information Commissioner's Office (ICO) pages for young people – aimed at helping you protect your personal information.

 As we are starting to talk more often about a 'better' internet, not just a 'safer' internet we feel this theme lends a great opprtunity to look at how different stakeholders can contribute and have a role to play in creating a better internet.
 We'd love you to get involved in Safer Internet Day - as a school, youth organisation, service provider or company by: Parents rely too much on schools to teach online safety, say teachers.
 Nearly two thirds of teachers told online security company AVG that they have not been formally trained to teach their pupils internet safety, while 85 per cent of the 1,800 person sample said the topic should be a dedicated part of the education syllabus.
 Nearly two fifths of teachers, from countries including Australia, Brazil, Canada, the UK and New Zealand, said they had been approached by pupils concerned by internet safety issues, while over a quarter had spoken to students worried about cyberbullying.

 When approached for advice on varies online safety issues, 28 per cent of the teachers questioned, on average, felt they were ‘insufficiently equipped’ or ‘not equipped at all’ to handle the issue.
 While 91 per cent of UK teachers indicated their school offered IT classes, compared to around 72 per cent globally, only 37 per cent of teachers had formal training in online safety.
 How do we keep our children safe online?
 The jury is out on whether family-friendly internet filters – which are being offered to virtually all households in Britain from later this year – will be a breakthrough in helping parents feel in control of their children's online activities.
 But whether they prove a popular tool or not, the consensus at a Guardian roundtable discussion was that filters could only be part of the solution to keeping children safe online.